GrammaTech/ddisasm/doc/AuxData.md

 | Value | Map one symbol to another symbol.
 (Used for flattening linker-induced indirect references.) |

 This table is used to resolve certain kinds of indirect constructs used by linkers in symbolic expressions.
-Currently there are four kinds of constructs that use symbolForwarding.
+Currently there are five kinds of constructs that use symbolForwarding.

 ### GOT references
 Instructions in the code might refer to function or data through the GOT table.